mamaniaharsh7/Deep-Learning-Vision/vit-based-video-captioning-multi-attention/README.md

 - 36,894 temporally anchored captions
 - 471 broadcast soccer matches
-- ~716 hours of video content
+- Approximately 716 hours of video

-Each caption corresponds to a **5–10 second event clip** and contains:
+Each caption describes a 5 to 10 second event clip and includes:

 - Match ID
 - Timestamp